 Occasionally a department places a hold on a student's academic record to ensure the student takes action on a particular issue, such as meeting with an academic counselor before enrolling in classes.
 This kind of restriction may prevent transactions such as enrollment in classes, payment of fees, and/or obtaining other University services.
 Students may view academic record holds in StudentAccess.

 The Registrar's Office maintains a permanent record of academic work completed by each student.
 Students are responsible for carefully examining their enrollment and academic records and may do so throughout the academic year using StudentAccess.
 Students must promptly notify the Registrar's Office if they find a discrepancy in their records.

 Students are billed electronically each month via ZOT Account Online for financial obligations to UCI.
-Registration and related charges and payments are recorded on ZOT Account Online.
-Each month, an e-mail is sent to students who have ZOTBill balances or activity, directing them to view current account information on ZOT Account Online.
-The student's UCInetID and password must be activated to view ZOT Account Online information.
+Registration and related charges, with applicable financial aid, payments, and other credits, may be viewed in the Current Account or in past statements ("Historical ZOTBills").
+Each month, an e-mail is sent to students who have ZOTBill balances or activity, directing them to view current account information and to observe any special notices or instructions.
+The student's UCInetID and password must be activated to receive e-mail notices and to view ZOT Account Online information.

 You may contact the Office of Financial Aid and Scholarships at (949) 824-8262.

 Financial aid, and payments made with aid, are displayed on ZOT Account Online.